IMF agrees $14-18 billion bailout for Ukraine

-KIEV (Reuters) - The International Monetary Fund has agreed a $14 billion-18 billion two-year bailout for Ukraine, a deal to help it recover from months of turmoil that will also unlock further credits making a total of $27 billion.
+KIEV (Reuters) - The International Monetary Fund has agreed a $14-18 billion two-year bailout for Ukraine, a deal to help it recover from months of turmoil that will also unlock further credits making a total of $27 billion.

-The agreement, announced on Thursday, is intended to help the heavily indebted ex-Soviet republic stabilize its economy after three months of protests that resulted in the overthrow of pro-Russian President Viktor Yanukovich and prompted Russia to annex Ukraine’s Crimea region.
+The agreement, announced on Thursday, is intended to help the heavily-indebted ex-Soviet republic stabilize its economy after anti-government protests which resulted in the overthrow of President Viktor Yanukovich and a standoff with Moscow in which Russia annexed the Crimea region.

-But the program of reforms that accompanies the support and which the IMF says is necessary to get the economy back on track and avoid a debt default will be painful for the population and the new government.
+But the program of reforms that accompanies the support and which the IMF says is necessary to get economy back on track and avoid a debt default may be painful for the population and the new government at a time of crisis and uncertainty.

-The Ukrainian parliament later on Thursday baulked at the first attempt to pass a law approving the austerity measures sought by the IMF, despite entreaties from Prime Minister Arseny Yatseniuk.

-Parliament has to sign off on the conditions in the package.
-Deputies were continuing discussions to try to find a compromise.

 “The mission has reached a staff-level agreement with the authorities of Ukraine on an economic reform program,” the IMF said in a statement.